ericrlessa/kafka-observability-grafana/README.md

 # kafka-observability-grafana

-<p align="center">Observability applyed a services comunicating via kafka topics and REST</p>
+<p align="center">🚀 Observability applied to services that communicate via kafka and REST</p>

 ### Big picture of services